 The black rhinoceros is best known for its two horns protruding from the skull, which are made of keratin.
-They have thick layered skin which protects them from the sharp grasses and thorns found in the African savannah.
-The upper lip of a black rhino is actually prehensile, which it uses to grasp leaves and twigs while feeding.
-With poor eyesight, this animal relies more on smell and hearing to navigate their environment.
-Those big ears have a wide range of rotation on the ears to help detect sounds.
-These stocky creatures aren’t actually black as the name may indicate.
-Their gray skin is color dependent on local soil conditions and wallowing behavior.
+They have thick skin which protects them from the sharp grasses and thorns found in the African savannah.
+A black rhino’s upper lip is prehensile, and is used to grasp leaves and twigs when eating.
+Due to poor eyesight they rely on their senses of smell and hearing to navigate their environment.
+Those big ears have a wide range of rotation which helps them detect sounds.
+Black rhinos are not actually black, as their name may indicate, but are gray.
+Their skin color may vary due to local soil conditions and wallowing behavior.

-Black rhinos are solitary animals, with the exception of coming together to mate.
-They have a fairly small home range as long as food and water are readily available they may have a smaller home range than when those items are scarce.
+Black rhinos are solitary animals, only coming together to mate.
+If food and water are readily available they may have a smaller home range than when those items are scarce.
 They may also tolerate the presence of other rhinos.
-When threatened however, the black rhino has a reputation for being extremely aggressive.
-Their signature method of attack is to charge, which because of their poor eyesight can happen quite quickly and frequently.
+When threatened the black rhino can be extremely aggressive and their signature method of attack is to charge.
+Because of their poor eyesight this can happen quite quickly and frequently.

 Did You Know?

-- Black rhinos are very fast and can get up to speeds of 35 mph running on their toes.
+- Black rhinos are very fast and can reach speeds of 35 mph.
+Black rhinos run on their toes.

 - The word rhinoceros comes from two Greek words: Rhino means nose, and ceros means horn.

 - Because of their tank-like build and deadly horns, rhinos have no natural predators.